-Here are some mistakes made by WordPress beginners that you should be aware of.
-I've given some solutions so you can patch up any issues your website might have.
+Here are some common WordPress mistakes to avoid.
+I've included solutions so you can patch up any issues your website might have.

 Mistake #1 – Buying a poor performing WordPress theme.

-This is probably the first mistake you should address.
+This is probably the most crucial WordPressmistake you should address.
 Free themes often look great and many of them function perfectly well.
 But what exactly are you getting when you put a free theme on your WordPress blog?
 You're getting a theme that might not have the proper security standards implemented.
 The developers have no incentive to maintain the theme so you might be left with a broken website the next time WordPress gets an update.

 Developers of a theme are sometimes too busy, distracted, or uninterested in maintaining a one-off theme, to fix potential flaws.

-To get an idea of how a theme performs I often do my research to see if anyone has reviewed this particular theme already.
-Be aware that sites with affiliate links may not be 100% honest with their review.
-There are many websites, including this one, that use affiliate links only for products they use and really like, but you can’t count out the other type.
+To get an idea of how a theme performs, check the reviews.
+It's worth remembering that reviews by bloggers that include affiliate links may not be 100% honest with their review.
+Many websites, including this one, promote affiliate links only for products they use and really like.
+But you can’t count on everyone to be so honest.

-Use the ThemeCheck plugin for WordPress to check for issues with your theme once it’s installed.
+Use the ThemeCheck plugin for WordPress to check for issues with your theme once you install WordPress